elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Moved the User Alertmanager RBAC to `user-alertmanager` chart
 - Made CK8S_FLAVOR mandatory on init
 - Exposed harbor's backup retention period as config.
+- Migrated from OpenDistro for Elasticsearch to OpenSearch.
+  - This will be a breaking change as some API, specifically related to plugins and security, have been renamed in OpenSearch.
+    The impact will be minimal as the function of the API will stay mostly the same, and the configuration will basically works as is, although renamed.
+    The user experience will change slightly as this will replace Kibana with OpenSearch Dashboards, however the functionality remains the same.
+  - OpenSearch is compatible with existing tools supporting ODFE using a compatibility setting, however this will only last for version 1.x.
+    Newer versions of offical Elasticsearch tools and libraries already contain checks against unofficial Elasticsearch and will therefore not work for either ODFE or OpenSearch.
+    Older versions exists that will still work, and the OpenSearch project is working on providing their own set of tools and libraries.
+  - This will cause downtime for Elasticsearch and Kibana during the migration, and OpenSearch and OpenSearch Dashboards will replace them.
+    Data will be kept by the migration steps, except security settings, any manually created user or roles must be manually handled.

 ### Fixed